Flutterwave/Node-v3/documentation/subaccount.md

 ## Update a subaccount

-This describes how to update a subaccount
+This section describes how to update an existing subaccount.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');